libigl/libigl/README.md

 - boost  libiglboost, libiglcgal extra only
 - SSE/AVX  libiglsvd3x3 extra only
 - CGAL  libiglcgal extra only
     * boost
     * gmp
     * mpfr
+- CoMiSo libcomiso extra only

 ### Optional (included in external/) ###
 - TetGen  libigltetgen extra only
 - Embree  libiglembree extra only
 - tinyxml2  libiglxml extra only
+- glfw libviewer extra only
+- LIM  liblim extra only

 ## Header only ##
 libigl is designed to work "out-of-the-box" as a headers only library.
 To include libigl in your project.
 You need only include the libigl/include/ directory in your include path.
 To compile a hello-word example.cpp:

     #include <Eigen/Dense>